How do Community Partnerships work?

-- initiate an Artist Apprenticeship program or other sustainable youth-centered program for the area;
+- Initiate an Artist Apprenticeship program or other sustainable youth-centered program for the area;

-- Design and implement on-site art and design projects within the scope of the master plan that positively impact the neighborhood
+- Design and implement on-site art projects within the scope of the master plan that positively impact the neighborhood; and

-- recruit other community and youth leaders, local organizations, business owners, and county and area officials for participation.
+- Recruit other community and youth leaders, local organizations, business owners, and county and area officials for participation.

-Community pARTnershps was created out of the success of our programming at the Carroll Avenue Quebec Terrace community, where we have been working with community members and the YMCA Youth and Family Services for the last five years.
+Community Partnershps was created out of the success of our programming at the Carroll Avenue Quebec Terrace (CAQT) community, where we have been working with community members and the YMCA Youth and Family Services for the last several years.
 Together, we created on-site art projects that are not only visually transforming the neighborhood, but are increasing perceptions of safety and strengthening community bonds.
-As this engagement comes to a close, we created Community pARTnerships to improve upon the model for future community arts projects in other communities.

 How does art and design address need?